OMRON’s Health Management Declaration and related activities

 Additionally, we have decided upon Global New Infectious Disease Control Guidelines as a Group.
 In the event of new strains of influenza and other diseases that could pose a serious health hazard to the lives of employees and their families, we will respond using these guidelines.

-Based on government policies, the Group in Japan began work-site vaccinations in fiscal 2021.
+Based on government policies, we at the Group in Japan began work-site vaccinations in fiscal 2021.
 A total of 7,854 employees and persons related to the Group received two vaccinations, with 5,634 receiving a third.